OpenVoiceOS/ovos-technical-manual/docs/index.md

 An index of all bus messages emitted or listened too by all the OVOS repositories can be found at [https://openvoiceos.github.io/message_spec](https://openvoiceos.github.io/message_spec/)

+If you need to connect remote clients to OVOS, the HiveMind project has it's own dedicated documentations at [https://jarbashivemind.github.io/HiveMind-community-docs/](https://jarbashivemind.github.io/HiveMind-community-docs/)

 ## Contributing to Documentation

 The OVOS developer documentation is written and maintained by users just like you!